AdobeDocs/experience-manager-65.it-IT/help/sites-authoring/campaign.md

 Dopo aver configurato AEM e Adobe Campaign, puoi creare contenuti per l’invio di e-mail direttamente in AEM e quindi elaborarli in Adobe Campaign.

-Quando create  contenuto Adobe Campaign in AEM, dovete impostare un collegamento a un servizio  Adobe Campaign prima di modificare il contenuto per accedere a tutte le funzionalità.
+When you create Adobe Campaign content in AEM, you must link to an Adobe Campaign service before editing the content to access all the functionality.

 Esistono due casi possibili: